MaayanLab/clustergrammer-docs/docs/matrix_format_io.rst

   Row-B	3.0	0.0	8.0
   Row-C	0.2	0.1	2.5

 The first row gives the column names and starts with a blank tab.
 All other rows start with the row name followed by the row data.
-Row and column titles can be added by prefixing each row or colum name with ``'Title: '`` (not shown in this example).
+Row and column titles can be added by prefixing each row or column name with ``'Title: '`` (not shown in this example).
 See `example_tsv.txt`_ for an example of this matrix format.

 Simple Matrix-Category Format
 =============================